 To overcome this limitation, you must always stay true to your mission.
 Listening to feedback doesn’t entirely mean scraping off the entirety of your plan.
 You simply have to identify what works and what doesn’t and move on from there.

 With lean startup limitations, your company must constantly work hand in hand with your customers every step of the way.
 Every version of your product will be tested and reviewed, reiterated, and improved on.
 Rinse and repeat.

 However, there have never been some clear-cut rules as to when you should declare victory, stop testing, and proceed with scaling production.
 Before you know it, you’ll be stuck in an endless loop of creating, reviewing, and rebuilding.

-Thus, it is essential that you set goals and criteria for your product early on.
+Thus, you must set goals and criteria for your product early on.
 A solid plan and timeline can prevent you from ending up in such a fate in the long run.

 Starting it up to lean

 On paper, this may sound simple.
-But when it comes to execution, it is where things can start to get tricky.
-So, it’s best that you arm yourself with the right application development software for startups and best practices.
+But when it comes to execution, is where things can start to get tricky.
+So, you should arm yourself with the right application development software for startups and best practices.
 There may be some limitations, but don’t let these stop you from pursuing your idea.